 - We work through our school day between 9 and 1, then break for lunch.

-- I fit blogging and my virtual assistant job into the afternoons we’re not heading off to lessons.
+- I fit blogging and my virtual assistant job into the late afternoons we’re not heading off to lessons.

 - We start picking up our house around 4, and I start cooking dinner by 5.

 - Our family eats every night (together!) at 6, then I clean up the kitchen and prepare for the next day.